huggingface/blog/asr-chunking.md

 they are never entirely robust.
 You can try to chunk only when you encounter silence but you may have a non silent audio for a long time (a song, or noisy café audio ?).
 You can also try to cut only when there's no voice but it requires another model and this is not an entirely solved problem.
-And you could have a continous voice for a very long time.
+You could also have a continous voice for a very long time.

 As it turns out, CTC structure, which is used by Wav2Vec2,  can be exploited